 For current students interested in this line of work, do you have any recommendations on what they can do now to start directing their career path?

-Seek out Internships, interview people in the field and their colleagues, shadow someone, and network.
-Lastly, explore pros and cons and weigh them out (ask yourself: are you able to handle and manage the cons?)
+Seek out Internships, do research on the career, interview people in the field and their colleagues, shadow someone, and network.
+Lastly, explore the pros and cons and weigh them out.